 Prices vary.
 Many adult cycling classes are free.
 Some cost $60 to $90.
 Private lessons cost $40 to $60 per hour of instruction.

-When and How Should I Register for the Class?
+When and How Should You Register for the Class?

 Register as far in advance as possible.
 Adult cycling classes are extremely popular.
 You can usually register online or by telephone.
 If you register and then find out that you cannot attend your class, be sure to call and cancel your registration so that someone on the waiting list can take your place.

 Visit or call a local bicycle shop and ask for information about adult cycling classes.
 You may be referred to a local or regional cycling association because most cycling classes are sponsored by these associations.

 In Chicago, the League of American Bicyclists offers private First Time Bicycling Basics classes.
 These private lessons cost $60 per hour, but the League's website states that it usually takes only two or three hours to learn to ride.
 You will need to bring your own helmet.
 Lessons are not offered in winter.

 Bike New York offers Learn to Ride – Adults classes on weekends and evenings.
 The free, two-hour adult cycling classes are held indoors during the winter and outdoors in spring and summer.
 Loaner bicycles and helmets are available.
 More advanced classes are available, too, and they are also free.

 The San Francisco Bicycle Coalition offers free four-hour Adult Learn to Ride classes on weekends.
 You can rent a bicycle from City Ride Bike Rentals if you do not have one of your own.

 The Washington Area Bicyclist Association offers Learn to Ride and Confident City Cycling classes on Saturdays and Sundays at various locations.
 These classes last three hours and cost $85 to $90.
 Bicycle and helmet rental are included.
 Register early; the classes fill up extremely quickly.